anitaokoh/habit-tracker/README.md

 - Click 'Today' to return to the current month
 - When entering a new month, you can copy habits from the previous month

+### Update Notifications

+- The notification bell in the top-right corner will show a red dot when updates are available
+- Click the bell to refresh and get the latest version
+- After updating, the red dot will disappear until the next update

 ## 📁 Project Structure

 ```